The term “life insurance” usually evokes strong feelings from business owners.

-We believe that many owners simply may not know just how life insurance works and how it can be used to help protect their wealth and achieve their financial goals.
-In Part I of our of two-part article, we provide some useful information on some of the uses for life insurance and the types of coverage that are available.
+The truth is that life insurance can help protect wealth and help owners achieve financial goals.
+In Part I of this two-part article, we provide some information on some of the uses for life insurance and the types of coverage that are available.

 Uses for Life Insurance